Deltares/D-FAST_Bank_Erosion/docs/mkdocs/index.md

 The results of these simulations will be combined with some basic morphological characteristics to estimate the bank erosion.
 For more details see the documentation section.

-## Documentation

-The documentation consists of
-* a [Technical Reference Manual](../end-user-docs/techref.md) in Markdown, and
-* a LaTeX Technical Reference Manual.
-* a LaTeX User Manual including scientific description.
-  The sources of all documents can be found in the `docs` folder.

 ## License